 Dear Commonwealth of Virginia,

-As a shared solar developer, New Energy brings reliable energy, economic growth, consumer savings and sustainable jobs to the communities who need it the most.
-Shared solar gives consumers a low-cost option for efficient energy – saving them, on average, 10% to 20% on their electricity bills.
-Additionally, shared solar projects create new jobs for Virginians and help drive economic development and revenue in our rural communities, responsibly.
+Our main priority is to reduce costs for consumers, bring reliable energy, promote economic growth, and create sustainable jobs in the communities who need it the most.
+These goals are fully consistent with the draft energy plan guiding principles laid out by the administration.
+Shared solar gives businesses and consumers a low-cost option for efficient energy – saving them, on average, 10% on their electricity bills.
+Additionally, shared solar projects create new jobs for Virginians, while responsibly driving economic development and creating new revenue streams throughout communities.

-Establishing a permanent shared solar market with a cap of at least 5000MW
+Establish a permanent shared solar market with a 5000MW cap

-Adopting a comprehensive fixed minimum bill to ensure projects pay their fair share for grid access while also allowing subscribers to save money on their electric bill
+Establish a comprehensive fixed minimum bill to ensure projects pay their fair share for grid access, not to exceed $25.